Aliases for HBB Gene

 GeneCards Summary for HBB Gene

 HBB (Hemoglobin Subunit Beta) is a Protein Coding gene.
-Diseases associated with HBB include thalassemia, hispanic gamma-delta-beta and fetal hemoglobin quantitative trait locus 1.
-Among its related pathways are Platelet activation, signaling and aggregation and Metabolism.
-GO annotations related to this gene include iron ion binding and oxygen binding.
-An important paralog of this gene is HBA2.
+Diseases associated with HBB include Beta-Thalassemia and Sickle Cell Anemia.
+Among its related pathways are Folate Metabolism and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxygen binding.
+An important paralog of this gene is HBD.

 Involved in oxygen transport from the lung to the various peripheral tissues.